 Acute promyelocytic leukemia

 A type of blood cancer known as acute promyelocytic leukemia is caused by a rearrangement (translocation) of genetic material between chromosomes 15 and 17.
 This translocation, written as t(15;17), fuses part of the PML gene from chromosome 15 with part of the RARA gene from chromosome 17.
-This mutation is acquired during a person's lifetime and is present only in certain cells.
-This type of genetic change, called a somatic mutation, is not inherited.
+This variant (also known as a mutation) is acquired during a person's lifetime and is present only in certain cells.
+This type of genetic change, called a somatic variant, is not inherited.
 The t(15;17) translocation is called a balanced reciprocal translocation because the pieces of chromosome are exchanged with each other (reciprocal) and no genetic material is gained or lost (balanced).
 The protein produced from this fused gene is known as PML-RARα.

-People normally inherit one copy of the UBE3A gene from each parent, and both copies of this gene are active in many of the body's tissues.
-In certain areas of the brain, however, only the copy inherited from a person's mother (the maternal copy) is active.
+People normally inherit one copy of the UBE3A gene from each parent, and both copies of this gene are active in most of the body's tissues.
+However, in nerve cells (neurons) in the brain and spinal cord (central nervous system, only the copy inherited from a person's mother (the maternal copy) is active.
 This parent-specific gene activation results from a phenomenon called genomic imprinting.
-If the maternal copy is lost because of a chromosomal change or a gene mutation, a person will have no working copies of the UBE3A gene in some parts of the brain.
+If the maternal copy is lost because of a chromosomal change or a gene variant, a person will have no working copies of the UBE3A gene in some parts of the brain.